COVID 19: What You Need To Know

 What are the medical and natural prevention interventions for COVID 19 virus?

-As there is currently no vaccine or specific medical treatment available for COVID-19, the key to treatment is PREVENTION!
+There is currently no vaccine or specific medical treatment available for COVID-19, so the key to treatment is PREVENTION!

 The US and Chinese health authorities are actively working on a vaccine.

-There are reports of preliminary trials in March, with a projected release of the vaccine to the public in April.
+There are reports of preliminary trials in March, with a projected vaccine release to the public in April.

 Medical treatment for severe cases is currently supportive, including oxygen support.